-58. If the parties wish to use the documentary proof method, they should specify in the contract the portion of the price that is subject to revision under that method.
+- 57. If the parties wish to use the documentary proof method, they should specify in the contract the portion of the price that is subject to revision under that method.
 It is advisable to identify in the contract the equipment, materials or services in respect of which revision of the price is to take place, and separately state the quantity and the amount of the costs relating to a unit of such equipment, materials or services upon which the contract price is based.
 It is also advisable to stipulate that a revision of the price is to occur not only in the case of an increase, but also in the case of a decrease in costs.
-The contract might set forth procedures, similar to those which are to be used under a cost reimbursable contract (see paragraph 25, above), by which the contractor is to prove the costs actually incurred by him.
-The contract might require the contractor to purchase equipment or materials in respect of which price revision is permitted from approved sources, or after obtaining competitive bids.

-(b) Change in exchange rate of price currency in relation to other currencies price to be paid is increased or reduced in such a way that the amount of the price in terms of the reference currency remains unchanged.
+The contract might set forth procedures, similar to those which are to be used under a cost-reimbursable contract (see paragraph 24, above), by which the contractor is to prove the costs actually incurred by him.
+The contract might require the contractor to purchase equipment or materials in respect of which price revision is permitted from approved sources, or after obtaining competitive bids. - (b) Change in exchange rate of price currency in relation to other currencies - (i) Currency clause - 58.
+Under a currency clause, the price to be paid is linked to an exchange rate between the price currency and a certain other currency (referred to as "the reference currency") determined at the time of entering into the contract.
+If this rate of exchange has changed at the time of payment, the price to be paid is increased or reduced in such a way that the amount of the price in terms of the reference currency remains unchanged.
 For purposes of comparing exchange rates, it may be desirable to adopt the time of actual payment, rather than the time when the payment falls due.
 If the latter time is adopted, the contractor may suffer a loss if the purchaser delays in payment.
 Alternatively, the currency clause may give the contractor a choice between the exchange rate prevailing at the time when payment falls due or that prevailing at the time of actual payment.
 It is advisable to specify an exchange rate prevailing at a particular place.